 Now let’s talk directly about cross-platform engines.

 When it comes to scaling in terms of budget, it’s hard not to mention Unity.
 It is a true C++-based giant for multi-platform game development that works great with PCs, consoles and mobiles.
-At the same time, the development cost will be much lower than in a pure C++ case: one of the features of the engine is that it doesn’t give users access to its C++ base, so you don’t have to suffer a lot.
+At the same time, the development cost will be much lower than in the case of pure C++: one of the features of the engine is that it doesn’t give users access to its C++ base, so you don’t have to suffer a lot.
 Unity uses C#, Boo or UnityScript as the scripting API for the game and features an intuitive interface and easy setup for cross-platform game development.
 It is enough just to select the target platforms when installing the engine: all the necessary SDKs will be loaded automatically.

 Most often, Unity is chosen by mobile developers, indie studios and small game companies that do not focus on advanced graphics, open world and 100+ hours of gameplay.
 By default, it includes a minimal number of plugins, which greatly reduces the build size.
 In addition, Unity offers a huge number of 2D and 3D resources optimized for mobile devices.